We judge ourselves by what we feel capable of doing, while others judge us by what we have already done.

 Your objective is to reach congruence in these areas.
-Your self-image will never directly align with your self-ideal, however you can certainly make the necessary adjustments to your mindset to move yourself in the right direction.
+Your self-image will never directly align with your self-ideal.
+However, you can certainly make the necessary adjustments to your mindset to move in the right direction.

 Transform Your Physiology

-Given all this, have a think about your body and how you tend to use it throughout the day.
-Do you move your body with confidence, or do you tend to move it in a sluggish way?
-What about how you breathe?
-What about your posture?
-These are all very important questions to ask because by making some small adjustments to your physiology you will indirectly influence your inner world.
-And as your inner world changes you will begin bridging the gap between where you are today and your ideal self of tomorrow.
+By making small adjustments to your physiology, you will indirectly influence your inner world.
+And as your inner world changes you will begin bridging the gap between where you are today and your ideal self.

 Improve Your Lifestyle Choices

-When it comes to your lifestyle, you need to start making some better choices that will help move you towards your ideal self.
+When it comes to your lifestyle, you need to start making some better choices that will help move you toward your ideal self.
 Ask yourself:

 What kind of life does my ideal self live?